dlang/DIPs/DIPs/13NNN-WGB.md

 func(S());  // S() is an rvalue, so always a move
 ```

-In general, determining the Last Use of a variable requires *Data Flow Analysis*.
+In general, determining the Last Use of an lvalue requires *Data Flow Analysis*.
 It is implementation dependent how thorough the DFA is done, and for cases where
 the implementation cannot prove a use is the Last Use, a copy will be performed.